tharifansari/Cryptocurrency-Dashboard/README.md

 Bindings are available for many other programming languages too.
 One such binding for python is ***tulipy***.

+## FEATHER

+Feather is a fast, lightweight, and easy-to-use binary file format for storing data frames.
+It has a few specific design goals:

+* Lightweight, minimal API: make pushing data frames in and out of memory as simple as possible

+* Language agnostic: Feather files are the same whether written by Python or R code.
+Other languages can read and write Feather files, too.

+* High read and write performance.
+When possible, Feather operations should be bound by local disk performance.

 **Environment Setup**

 python -m pip install -r requirements.txt